watterott/HDMI-Adapter/src/README.md

 * Connect the display to the HDMI-Adapter.
 * Now you can connect the HDMI-Adapter with display to your board or computer.
 * If there is not output on the display have a look in the [FAQ](https://github.com/watterott/HDMI-Display/blob/master/docu/FAQ.md).

+## Optional Resistive Touchpanel Calibration
+* Hold down the switch and plug in the USB connector (power on).
+* Press on the left edge (x axis) about 5s till the LED blinking changes.
+* Press on the right edge (x axis) about 5s till the LED blinking changes.
+* Press on the top edge (y axis) about 5s till the LED blinking changes.
+* Press on the bottom edge (y axis) about 5s till the LED blinking changes.
+* Calibration done.

 ## Known Issues